BA5T1/tableartwork/README.md

 How does it work?!

-1) create new table-texture with table_preview_template.png
+1a) create new table-texture with table_preview_template.png
+OR
+1b) export artwork with
 2) place this your-texture.png in /Textures
 3) edit "newtables.csv" matching your new texture:
    - name: e.g. Terminator 2